kubeflow/blog/_posts/2025-09-06-kubeflow-and-gsoc2025.md

 ## 🎉 Wrapping Up

-We’re proud of what our GSoC 2025 contributors achieved and the impact they’ve made on the Kubeflow ecosystem.
+We are proud of what our GSoC 2025 contributors achieved and the impact they have made on the Kubeflow ecosystem.
 Their work not only strengthens existing components but also lays the foundation for future innovation in MLOps and AI infrastructure.

-A huge **thank you** 🙏 to all contributors, mentors, and community members who made this program a success!
+A huge **thank you** 🙏 to all contributors, mentors, and community members who made this program a success.

 ---

 ## 👩‍💻 Want to Get Involved?

 The Kubeflow community is open to contributors of all backgrounds and skill levels.
-Whether you’re passionate about ML infrastructure, frontend, DevOps, or documentation — there’s a place for you here.
+Whether you are passionate about ML infrastructure, frontend, DevOps, or documentation — there’s a place for you here.

 - 💻 Visit our [website](https://www.kubeflow.org/docs/about/community/) and [GitHub](https://github.com/kubeflow)
 - 💬 Join our [Slack](https://www.kubeflow.org/docs/about/community/)